 Relativity implies that time stops at the speed of light, so a matter clock sitting on a photon wouldn’t tick at all.
 Light from the Andromeda galaxy takes 2.5 million of our years to arrive on earth but according to relativity, no time at all passes for the light itself.
 It also starts and ends its journey at the same location by length contraction!
 Needless to say, this makes no sense, as how can light move at all if its time stops?
 It can’t, so matter time doesn’t apply to light.

 Why is the speed of light constant instead of say, the speed of lead?
 What makes light the gold standard of movement?
-One possibility is its role in causality.
+One reason is its role in causality.
 Imagine a rocket going to a planet at nearly light speed and then returning to earth.
 If the rocket’s speed altered the speed of light, a message sent on the way to the planet could arrive after one sent coming back.
 Hence, if the rocket exploded after rounding the planet, one might first see the blast then get a crew message that all is well, like getting a cheery email from a person after attending their funeral.
 In our world, causality is always maintained because the speed of light is always constant.

 In theory, a rocket that left earth faster than light could go back in time to return before it left.
 As Buckley points out, given faster than light travel, relativity, and causality, a universe can support two but not all three at once.
 Going faster than light would breach the causality of events we observe, but it can’t happen because light, the messenger of causality, doesn’t allow it.